 George Seror III (2007)

 I graduated with honors from the University at Albany in 2007 with a Bachelor of Arts in Music and Psychology.
-I received a Master of Arts in Psychology in 2011.
-I am currently completing a Ph.D. in Cognitive Developmental Psychology.
+I continued my graduate studies at the University at Albany, receiving a Master of Arts in Psychology in 2011 and a Ph.D. in Cognitive Developmental Psychology in 2016.
 My research focuses on music cognition, memory, and attention.
-I work as an adjunct lecturer in the Psychology Department and artist-in-residence (classical guitar performance) in the Music Department at the University at Albany.
+I currently work as a lecturer in the Department of Psychology Department and artist-in-residence (classical guitar performance) in the Music Department at the University at Albany.

 I learned a tremendous amount about the role of music in culture during my time as an undergraduate.
 In addition, I was challenged to observe and appreciate the sounds of the natural and man-made environments from an artistic perspective, and to vividly describe sound.
 This gave me an appreciation for post-industrial revolution composers that were experimenting with sounds and technology that did not previously exist.
 Finally, I developed an appreciation for the language of music, from the sounds of nature to Western music theory.
 I feel that my experience in the Music Department at the University at Albany broadened my cultural and historical understanding of music as an art form.